cyber937/davinci_resolve_ai_assistant/README.md

 ## 💡 Example questions

-• How do I export ProRes?
+- How do I export ProRes?
-• What’s the difference between Edit and Cut pages?
+- What’s the difference between Edit and Cut pages?
-• How can I use Fusion for compositing?
+- How can I use Fusion for compositing?

 ## 🛠 Tech Stack

-• Python 3.10+
+- Python 3.10+
-• LangChain
+- LangChain
-• OpenAI API
+- OpenAI API
-• FAISS (local vector DB)
+- FAISS (local vector DB)
-• CLI Interface (Streamlit or macOS UI coming soon)
+- CLI Interface

 ## 📄 License